 • The evaluation of the construct validity by factor analysis led to two factors in the copying and dictation domain.
-Criterion validity revealed a low to moderate correlation.
+Criterion validity revealed low to moderate correlation.

 • Acceptable internal consistency, excellent test-retest, excellent interrater between teachers, and good to excellent inter-rater reliability between teachers and the occupational therapist were reported.
-Therefore, the Persian Handwriting Assessment Tool was developed in Iran.